mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ### Prior $\pi(\textbf{x})$

 The prior represents our initial beliefs about the model parameters before observing any data.
-It can be informed by expert knowledge, prior studies, or assumptions about the distribution of the parameters.
+It allows us to incorporate knowledge from prior studies and experts about the the probable values of the parameters.
 For the model parameters $\textbf{x}$, the prior can take different forms, but unless there is evidence to suggest otherwise, a normal distribution is commonly used:

 $$
 \pi(\textbf{x}) \propto \exp\left(-\frac{(\textbf{x} - \overline{\textbf{x}})^2}{2\sigma^2_{\textbf{x}}}\right)